Controlling Sound against your opponents

-In Valorant, every action made by a player makes noise.
-And each sound is characteristic of an action.
-The noise you make when walking on an iron floor is different from the one you make on a wooden floor.
-The noise you make while walking is different from the one you make when jumping.
-And the noise you make when jumping on an iron box is different from the one you make when jumping on a wooden one.
-As you can see, there are a multitude of identifiable sound subtleties for those who will have a sharp ear.
+In Valorant, all actions performed by a player make noise.
+And each noise is characteristic of an action.
+The noise you make when walking on an iron floor is different from the noise you make on a wooden floor.
+The sound you make when you walk is different from the sound you make when you jump.
+And the sound you make when you jump on an iron box is different from the sound you make when you jump on a wooden box.
+As you can see, there are many subtleties in sound that can be identified by a keen ear.

 Not only your movements make noise, but also the use of your skills, the plant or the attempt to defuse the Spike, reloading your weapon and, of course, firing with your weapons.